alexpapados/Physics-Informed-Deep-Learning-Solid-and-Fluid-Mechanics/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
-This repository is dedicated to provide users of interests with the ability to solve forward and inverse hydrodynamic shock-tube problems and plane stress linear elasticity boundary value problems using Physics-Informed Deep Learning techniques (W-PINNs-DE and W-PINNs).
+This repository is dedicated to provide users of interests with the ability to solve forward and inverse hydrodynamic shock-tube problems and plane stress linear elasticity boundary value problems using Physics-Informed Deep Learning techniques (W-PINNs-DE & W-PINNs).
 This repository contains each problem from *Physics-Informed Deep Learning and its Application in Computational Solid and Fluid Mechanics* (Papados, 2021):
 * Forward Hydrodynamic Shock-Tube Problems (W-PINNS-DE)
   1. Single Contact Discontinuity Problem